RavicharanN/triton-image-captioning-blip/README.md

 Concurrency: 7, throughput: 14.097 infer/sec, latency 488246 usec
 Concurrency: 8, throughput: 15.0306 infer/sec, latency 530322 usec
 ```

+###  Performance analysis on other configurations

+Replace `base_model_cpu` with other models from the model_repository for other models.
+(Quantized models will be added soon).

+**Note:** Make sure to copy the `model.onnx` onto every model similar to that of the cpu step before you run the analyis.
+If any changes are made to the configs the triton server needs to be restarted for it to reflect

 #### Multi GPU
 ```